MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/calendar-date-picker.md

   name:  |
       Purpose is clear and matches any visible label
   role:  |
-      Identifies itself as a button in iOS and "double tap to activate" in Android
+      Identifies itself as a button in iOS and Android
   group: |
       Group visible label with control that opens picker
   state: |